huy310304/CS1110-uvage-UVA/README.md

-# Final Project - CS 1110 @ UVA-CS
+# Flappy Bird Game Project - CS 1110 @ UVA-CS

 This project is a part of the coursework for CS 1110 at the University of Virginia.
 For more course details, visit the [Course Site and Information](https://www.coursicle.com/virginia/courses/CS/1110/).